CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 ### Apply a Route Map

-To apply the route map, you specify the routing protocol (bgp, ospf, or static) and the route map name.
+To apply the route map, you specify the routing protocol and the route map name.

 The following example filters routes from Zebra into the Linux kernel.
 The commands apply the route map called routemap1 to BGP: